Preserving Your Jewish Heritage

 Single Jewish Headstones

 Single Jewish headstones serve as a testament to the uniqueness of the departed.
 In order to express that, there is typically more room on a single headstone for inscriptions or symbols.
-The feelings of the departed’s spouse are strongly considered when a single headstone is chosen.
-The surviving spouse does not have to feel awkward about visiting the uninscribed second half of the monument.
-Instead, a second single stone can be created in the future.
+A second single stone can be created in the future.
 This stone will match the original.